bloominstituteoftechnology/Graphs/projects/graph/README.md

 the graph and drawing functionality to further configure.

 Suggested functionality that could be set via arguments:
+- Directional edges: allow edges to not be bidirectional (this will change how many you would allow maximum)
 - Layout: should it be random, or set to follow a pattern?
 - Jitter/bounding boxes: how should layout be tuned to avoid overlap?
 - Colors: again should they be random, specified, or somewhere in betwen?